anas-ivs/ESPHome-Water-Meter/README.md

 ![](https://raw.githubusercontent.com/anas-ivs/ESPHome-Water-Meter/main/images/lovelace.PNG)

-WIP.
+Work in progress.
 No automations yet as still in data gathering.
 Some early ideas to be implemented in Node Red:

 1. Alert if inlet pressure goes to 0 to indicate water supply cutoff.
 Evaluate only if flow meter is 0 (not flowing).
-2. Perform household minute leak check during quiet hours.
-Record pressure, and compare drop after interval.
+2. Perform household minute leak check during quiet hours (similar to Pressure Leak check sequence during Gas Turbine startup hahaha!).
+Record pressure, and compare how many psi dropped after interval, compare against acceptable leakage.
 Abort test if flow meter register reading.
-3. Backwash - evaluate filter dP above defined threshold and evaluate only during no flow conditions.
-Store and compare max DP recorded over days/weeks to inform increased dP
+3. Backwash - evaluate filter dP if above defined threshold and evaluate only during no flow conditions.
+Store and compare max DP recorded over days/weeks to inform if dP is on increasing trend.

+Current observations:

+- Household supply water pressure at no flow would be higher than Mains water and Tank Water supply (after filter).
+Can attribute this to the static head to the highest water point in the house.

 ## <a name="references">References</a>